prateek-data/Action_Item_Detection/README.md

 # Action_Item_Detection
-Code to classify text/email sentences as action items or not
+Code to classify text/email sentences as action items or not.

 ## How to execute the project
 1. `pip install -r requirements.txt` to download package dependencies.